Reign in Blood: Lombardo's departure

 Following the album's recording sessions, Slayer embarked on the Reign in Pain tour with the bands Overkill in the United States and Malice in Europe; they also served as the opening act for W.A.S.P.'s U.S. tour in 1987.
 In late 1986, drummer Lombardo quit the band.
 To continue the tour Slayer enlisted Whiplash drummer Tony Scaglione.

 Rubin called Lombardo daily to insist he return, telling him: "Dude, you gotta come back in the band."
 Rubin offered Lombardo a salary, but he was still hesitant about returning; at this point Lombardo had been out of the band for several months.
 Lombardo returned in 1987; Rubin came to his house and picked him up in his Porsche, taking him to a Slayer rehearsal.

+Composition and music

+Reign In Blood is a thrash metal album that contains many tempo changes and breakdowns.
+Eschewing traditional pop and rock song structures, the album's tracks are instead upon transitions between different guitar riffs.
+Joseph Schafer of Invisible Oranges characterized the general format of the albums tracks as "shocking open, memorable end, and a whole lot of velocity in-between."
+He further explained, "Reign In Blood is a singular record with a singular purpose: adrenaline.
+They embodied it, they produced it.
+These songs increase heart rates.
+In effect the music sounds simple-to-understand and direct to the point of mathematical elegance."

 Critical reception

 Although the album received no radio airplay, it was the band's first release to enter the Billboard 200, where it debuted at #127, and attained its peak position of 94 in its sixth week.
 The album also reached #47 on the UK Album Chart, and on November 20, 1992, it was certified gold in the US.